user529/ftn/README.md

 ```
 ftn balance
 ```
-of course you can find out the balance of any other account
+Of course you can find out the balance of any other account
 ```
 ftn balance -1:3333333333333333333333333333333333333333333333333333333333333333
 ```

+And you can run it anywhere!
+You don't have to check every time whether you run tonos-cli from the proper directory.
+ftn always uses "node path"/scripts directory to run anything.
+And it's for sure the correct directory was used.

 In addition, participating in the elections is more flexible with the ftn wrapper.
 You need to put in your cron running of "validator_msig.sh <STAKE>".
 And if you want to change the stake size, than you have to edit your cron job.